 Sample summary of benefits and coverage.
-Use this health care plan example as a guide to understand the benefits, coverage and out-of-pocket expenses for a health plan.
+Use this health care plan example as a guide to understand the benefits, coverage and out-ofpocket expenses for a health plan.

-To Meet You
+It's GREAT To Meet You

 We're so excited to have you in our community and can't wait to help you Live Your Yes!